-Conviction or admission of guilt of a felony or of a crime involving moral turpitude during the period of employment--or prior thereto if the conviction or admission of guilt was willfully concealed;

-- Professional incompetency, neglect of duty, or default of academic integrity in teaching, in research, or in scholarship; - Unlawful manufacture, distribution, sale, use or possession of marijuana, a controlled substance, or other illegal or dangerous drugs as defined by Georgia laws; teaching or working under the influence of alcohol which interferes with the faculty member's performance of duty or his/her responsibilities to the institution or to his/her profession; (BR Minutes, 1989-90, pp. 384-385). - Conviction or admission of guilt in a court proceeding of any criminal drug offense; (BR Minutes, 1989-90, pp. 384-385). - Physical or mental incompetency as determined by law or by a medical board of three or more licensed physicians and reviewed by a committee of the faculty; - False swearing with respect to official documents filed with the institution; - Disruption of any teaching, research, administrative, disciplinary, public service or other authorized activity; - Such other grounds for dismissal as may be specified in the Statutes of the Institute.
+- Conviction or admission of guilt of a felony or of a crime involving moral turpitude during the period of employment--or prior thereto if the conviction or admission of guilt was willfully concealed; - Professional incompetency, neglect of duty, or default of academic integrity in teaching, in research, or in scholarship; - Unlawful manufacture, distribution, sale, use or possession of marijuana, a controlled substance, or other illegal or dangerous drugs as defined by Georgia laws; teaching or working under the influence of alcohol which interferes with the faculty member's performance of duty or his/her responsibilities to the Institute or to his/her profession; (BR Minutes, 1989-90, pp. 384-385). - Conviction or admission of guilt in a court proceeding of any criminal drug offense; (BR Minutes, 1989-90, pp. 384-385). - Physical or mental incompetency as determined by law or by a medical board of three or more licensed physicians and reviewed by a committee of the faculty; - False swearing with respect to official documents filed with the Institute; - Disruption of any teaching, research, administrative, disciplinary, public service or other authorized activity; - Such other grounds for dismissal as may be specified in the Statutes of the Institute.

-Each institution, as a part of its statutes, may supplement Regents' policies governing causes for dismissal and procedures for dismissal.
-Each institution should provide for standards governing faculty conduct, including sanctions short of dismissal, and procedures for the implementation of such sanctions.
-In the imposition of sanctions, the burden of proof lies with the institution.
+Sanctions short of dismissal may be considered.
+In the imposition of sanctions, the burden of proof lies with Georgia Tech.
 (BR Minutes, 1951-52, pp. 315-19, pp. 159-60; 1966-67 p.
-206; 1969-70, pp.21-22; 1974-75, pp. 304-13; 1982- 83, p.
+206; 1969-70, pp.21-22; 1974-75, pp. 304-13; 1982-83, p.
 254).